mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 WHERE IS MY JUSTIFICATION?

 HOW TO PHRASE THIS CORRECTLY BELOW.

+The semantic profile of Figure 7.x above can be aligned with the description of Papert and Turkle's [@papert_epistemological_1990] bricoleur maker styles.
+The data of Chapter 5 details the development of a learning pedagogy which aligns primarily to the more concrete applied approach as a way of ameliorating barriers of conceptual complexity.
+Observations show most participants operating as bricoleurs, feeling their way through their game-making via smaller-scale iterations rather than extensive periods of planning followed by implementation.

 Given the limits of bricolage approach in exploration of more abstract concepts, is it of value to ask how if the learning design is at odds with previously explored advocacy for alternating between abstract and concrete dimensions in semantic waves[@curzon_using_2020], and LOA research [@waite_abstraction_2018].
 For example, The close coupling between design and code structure levels in my design may not align with LOA principles given the statement from Waite and colleagues [@waite_abstraction_2018-1, p.21] that "1:1 mapping between the design/algorithm and the code may lead to confusion between the levels".
 Given that lack of explicit teaching of either LOA or more abstract concepts in my bricolage-like approach, it is likely participants would not be aware of the level at they are working.
 In addition, while systems concepts are being explored concrete level they are not surfaced explicitly in this learning design.
 It follows that the authors would cite this as problematic limitation in approach or at the least missed opportunities to _unpack and repack_ concepts.